balderdashy/sails-docs/reference/waterline/models/stream.md

 ##### Callback

-After iterating over all records that match the criteria...
+After iterating over all records/batches that match the criteria...

 |   |     Argument        | Type                | Details |
 |---|:--------------------|---------------------|:---------------------------------------------------------------------------------|